Theology

 Find out more: Development of the professors’ research areas in relation to Theology and Society focusing on the following topics: Theology and Bioethics, Theology and Gender, Study of the Religion-Science Relationship, Bioethics from the Perspective of Pastoral Care, Identity of Religious Education, Theology and Phenomenology, Psychology of Religion, Contemporary Subjectivity, Religiosity and Mental Health.

-Topics of Method and Theological Hermeneutics (mandatory for the three Areas of Concentration)
+(mandatory for the three Areas of Concentration)

-Topics of Scientific Methodology (courses offered by the Library)
+Topics of Scientific Methodology (courses offered by the library)

 (3 créditos)